Skip to main content

 Enabling models for an instance

-The Overview tab on each instance detail page includes an Enabled Models section (visible to admins).
-This controls which LLM providers and models the agent can use.
-Before you can enable models on an instance, configure at least one provider in Settings.
-See Configuration for how to add providers and manage API keys.
-Once providers are configured, open the instance, click Edit next to Enabled Models, and check the models you want to make available.
+The Settings tab on each instance detail page includes an Enabled Models section (visible to admins).
+This controls which LLM providers and models the OpenClaw agent can use.
+You can use global providers configured in Settings, or click Add provider to create a provider that belongs only to this instance.
+Instance-specific providers are useful when you need a dedicated API key or a provider that other instances should not access.
+See Configuration for details on both options.
+Once providers are available, click Edit next to Enabled Models and check the models you want to make available.
 You can also set a Default model — the model the agent uses unless instructed otherwise.
 Claworc pushes the model configuration to the container over SSH in the background.
 A toast notification confirms when the update is complete.

 Troubleshooting an instance

-On the instance Overview tab, the troubleshoot panel lets you:
+On the instance Settings tab, the SSH Connection Status card lets you:

 • Run a connectivity test